-PROFILE_TYPE options for PM2.5 profiles within SPECIATE include PM-AE6, PM-AE8, PM-CR1, PM-Simplified, and PM.
+PROFILE_TYPE options for PM2.5 profiles within SPECIATE include PM-AE6, PM-AE8, PM-CR1, PM-CR2, PM-Simplified, and PM.
 PM-AE6 profiles are post-processed PM2.5 profiles developed using the “AE6-Protocol” (Reff et al., 2009) and were first introduced in SPECIATE v4.3.
 These profiles include species that directly map to tracers used by the AERO6 (AE6) module of CMAQ.
-Except for the organic matter components, PM-AE6, PM-CR1 are operationally the same.
+Except for the organic matter components, PM-AE6, PM-CR1, and PM-CR2 are operationally the same.
 Mathematically, the relationship among the organic matter components for these three profile types is as follows:

 POC+PNCOM (PM-AE6 species)

-=ROCN2+ROCN1+ROCP0+ROCP1+ROCP2 (PM-CR1 species)
+=ROCN2ALK+ROCN1ALK+ROCP0ALK+ROCP1ALK+ROCP2ALK (PM-CR1 species)

+=ROCN2ALK+ROCN2OXY8+ROCN2OXY4ALK+ROCN2OXY2+ROCN1ALK

++ ROCN1OXY6+ROCN1OXY3+ROCN1OXY1+ROCP0ALK+ROCP0OXY4

++ ROCP0OXY2+ROCP1ALK+ROCP1OXY3+ROCP1OXY1

++ ROCP1ALK+ROCP1OXY2+ROCP2ALK+ROCP2OXY2 (PM-CR2 species)

-In PM-CR1, both POC and PNCOM are split among several tracers that vary by volatility.
+In PM-CR1, both POC and PNCOM are summed and split among several tracers that vary by volatility.
 Each volatility bin spans an order of magnitude, and the value is represented by a letter and number.
 The letter “N” indicates negative, and “P” indicates positive.
 The number following “N” or “P” indicates the log base-10 value.
 For example, N2 = 10-2 and P1 = 101.
-In PM-CR1 profiles, the organic carbon and non-carbon organic mass are summed together (and thus represented as organic matter; OM).
+In PM-CR2 profiles, oxygenated organic matter emissions are represented.
+In these profiles, the tracer features “OXY” (indicated oxygenated organic matter) followed by a number (representing the approximate O:C ratio of the component).
 PM-Simplified profiles are limited to five components: nitrate (613), OC (626), sulfate (699), EC (797), and PM other (1884).
 These components are aggregated from a profile that has been post-processed into a PM-AE6 profile.
 PM profiles include other, non-mechanism-specific components, such as explicit semi-volatiles and polycyclic aromatic hydrocarbons.
-Here, the PM Protocol describes the methods used to generate profiles suitable for import into SPECIATE, as well as the post-processing steps necessary to generate PM-AE6 and PM-CR1 profiles.
+Here, the PM Protocol describes the methods used to generate profiles suitable for import into SPECIATE, as well as the post-processing steps necessary to generate PM-AE6, PM-CR1, and PM-CR2 profiles.

 “PM-Ready” Species

-The S2S-Tool, and formerly the Speciation Tool, translates SPECIATE profiles into profiles that are chemical mechanism-specific and generates several files that are input into SMOKE.
+The S2S-Tool translates SPECIATE profiles into profiles that are chemical mechanism-specific and generates several files that are input into SMOKE.
 For each PM2.5 PROFILE_TYPE, the S2S-Tool maps SPECIATE species to chemical-mechanism specific species and allocates all remaining mass to an “Other” Category.
 This functionality allows SPECIATE developers to include more species than are contained within aerosol modules.

 Below, all “PM-ready” species in SPECIATE are listed.
-These species are the only entries from a profile that are used when generating a GSPRO when MECH_BASIS is PM-AE6 or PM-CR1.
+These species are the only entries from a profile that are used when generating a GSPRO when MECH_BASIS is PM-AE6, PM-CR1, or PM-CR2.
 In other words, if additional species are included in a PM profile (e.g., polycyclic aromatic hydrocarbons), those species and their weight percent are not included in subsequent calculations.
 It should be noted that this list includes additional species that are included in the calculation of “Other” PM2.5 mass and are not explicit in chemical mechanisms or modules used by the U.S. EPA.
-Please note that for some species (calcium, magnesium, potassium, sodium, and chloride), there is an order-of-operations for species selection.
+Also, please note that for some species (calcium, magnesium, potassium, sodium, and chloride), there is an order-of-operations for species selection.
 In some studies, the atomic form of a metal is measured, but not the ionic form.
 The atomic form results from the use of x-ray fluorescence (XRF) as the measurement technique and the ionic form results from the use of ion chromatography.